Why You Shouldn’t Hire Pricing Managers That Say They’re Price Experts 🍈

 - Changes in the workplace are inevitable and necessary for growth.
 But feared by employees for a range of reasons.

 - Humans find comfort in the safety and predictability of everyday routine.
 It’s normal to feel unsettled in the face of such changes, however, resilient people are more likely to adapt, think positively and overcome challenges.

-- If your inner voice is telling you that you “just know” this is the person for the job, you need to take a big step back and take a look at the bigger picture.
-There are so many variables in the hiring process to consider beyond just your gut instinct.
+- If your gut instinct is dictating you that you felt this is the person for the job, take a big step back and look at the bigger picture.
+There are a lot of parameters in the hiring process to take into consideration aside from your gut instinct.

 - The combination of testing, behavioural interviews and subject matter evaluation provides a strong prediction of candidates’ on-the-job performance, without the risks associated with face-to-face interviews and assessment centres.